scott-mescudi/pyro/README.md

 - Decrypt messages using a private key.
 - Copy PGP keys to the clipboard.
 - List keys stored in different directories.
+- Generate a PGP keypair with no fields. (not recommended for long term use)
 ## Prerequisites

 - **Go** must be installed on your machine to run the program.